mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

 * Should have straight layout of keys for each hand so they form a “matrix”.

 * Should have all modifier keys (<kbd>⇧ Shift</kbd>, <kbd>⎈ Ctrl</kbd>, and
-  <kbd>⎇ Alt</kbd>) in symmetric positions for each hand, to eliminate
+  <kbd>⎇ Alt</kbd>) in symmetric positions for each hand, to help divide
-  excessive work load for fingers of one particular hand.
+  work load evenly between the hands.

 * It should be mechanical, since it just feels better and hopefully, lasts longer.